ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 2. Once an area of interest has been identified, use the Box Select or Lasso Select tools located in the upper right corner to draw a polygon around the area.
 The filter is automatically applied when you release the left mouse button.

-Evaluate Results (optional)
+Quick Results Evaluation (optional)
 --------------------------------
 1. Once the filter has been applied, the gray Filter and Results dialogue box on the right of the screen will update to show the new filter and results subsets.

 2. Click on the Matched, Related, or Contextual texts to go to the appropriate result section at the bottom of the screen (and go to the Interpreting Results section in this document) or continue on to another section to add another filter.

-.. note::  Note: The data displayed in the other visualization graphs (timeline and concepts) will be updated based on the temporal filter and the new results subset.
+3. It is important to note that the data displayed in the other visualization graphs be updated based on newly applied filter and results subset.

 Conceptual Filter: How do I use  create a conceptual filter?